Estimated Reading Time: 5 Minutes

 You are here to learn all about tipping in Costa Rica.
-In most countries, you’re expected to tip, even if you’re not happy with the service.
+You assume you must leave a tip when you eat out or have drinks.
+Be aware that your bill already includes the tip.
+In most countries, you’re expected to tip, even if you’re unhappy with the service.
 In others, tipping is simply not done.
+Tipping in Costa Rica (is mandatory, as it is included in your bill.
+You can tip extra if the service is outstanding.

 Restaurant and bar employees